-(16) “When disaster hits some region or country, the Israeli government quickly sends the Rescue Unit, flies them to give help, sets up tents, and also sets up a hospital in the field in order to help the injured.
+(16) When disaster hits some region or country, the Israeli government quickly sends the Rescue Unit, flies them to give help, sets up tents, and also sets up a hospital in the field in order to help the injured.
 But the Israeli government, which helps other countries and other nations, is the one who destroys homes of its Arab citizens in the winter.
-As my colleague Masud Ghnaim said, imagine the situation of the old eighty-year-old woman whose house has been destroyed, turned into a pile of rubble, with no solution.
+As my colleague Masud Ghnaim said, imagine the situation of the old 80-year-old woman whose house has been destroyed, turned into a pile of rubble, with no solution.
 What good will this do to the country?
 What did the country gain from this deed?
-What is the message when one day before Minister Begin came to that place and on the next day the forces come to destroy?”
-(Taleb el-Sana, Knesset Protocol, 10.1.2012).
+What is the message when one day before Minister Begin came to that place and on the next day the forces come to destroy?

 On one hand, the Israeli government provides aid whenever a region or country is hit by disaster, but on the other hand it demolishes the homes of its Arab citizens, especially in winter.
-The government sends Minister Begin to meet with the Arabs in the Negev in an attempt to solve the problem through dialogue, but on the next day forces are sent to demolish.
+The government sends Minister Begin to meet with the Arabs in the Negev in an attempt to solve the problem through dialogue, but the next day forces are sent to demolish.
 This behavior of the government is perceived as paradoxical.

-(17) “I want to say also with respect to America – what was the regime in Iran before the Islamist regime?
+(17) I want to say also with respect to America—what was the regime in Iran before the Islamist regime?
 There was the Shah of Iran.
 Was he a great democrat?
 Did he believe in freedom of expression?
 In freedom?
 No. Yet he was a protégé of the United States and had good relations with Israel.
 This just indicates one thing, in my opinion, that for the United States, sadly, and for Israel as well, their interests are important.
-Dictator, democrat, believes in freedom, doesn’t believe – it doesn’t matter.
+Dictator, democrat, believes in freedom, doesn’t believe—it doesn’t matter.
 The main thing is that he serves the interests of the West, of America or of Israel.
 That is dangerous, because I think that if we really want to be a democracy then it should not be a limited liability democracy.
-Thank you very much.”
-(Masoud Ghanaim, Knesset Protocols, 23.7.2009).
+Thank you very much.

 America and its traditional ally Israel criticize dictatorial regimes and constantly call for freedom of expression and a democratic system of government all over the world.
 This behavior contradicts the fact that both countries choose to turn a blind eye when countries trample on their citizens’ freedom of expression, as long as these countries serve their interests.